Address Resolution Protocol

 Security devices or filters implemented on routers generally block strict-source and loose-source routes that can be used to control the path packets take.
 The router then prepends the appropriate data-link header for its outgoing interface.
 The ARP process then resolves the next-hop IP to the data-link address ( MAC address ), and the router sends the packet to the next hop, where the process is repeated.

-A keynote: Ethernet frames have an L2 identifier known as a MAC address with 6 bytes for the destination address and 6 for the source address.
+A keynote: Ethernet frames have an L2 identifier known as a MAC address, which has 6 bytes for the destination address and 6 bytes for the source address.

 The ARP Process